Newark Wire Cloth Company

 The durability of fine mesh stainless steel strainer products is well known.
 The chromium content in stainless steel alloys prevent rusting compared to regular steel blends, and stainless steel strainer equipment does not tarnish like brass sieves commonly do.
 Many sieve purchasers are surprised to find their brass strainers arrive tarnished, and while it’s true that the tarnish can be removed, it is harder to completely remove with fine mesh.
 With stainless steel, there’s no tarnishing and no wasted time cleaning.

-The ability for fine mesh stainless steel strainer equipment to maintain a hygienic environment and to hold up to moisture and acidic contact has given stainless steel a strong reputation in the food and pharmaceutical industries.
+The ability for fine mesh stainless steel industrial strainer equipment to maintain a hygienic environment and to hold up to moisture and acidic contact has given stainless steel a strong reputation in the food and pharmaceutical industries.
 Stainless steel straining is particularly useful for wet sieving and is more corrosion and abrasion resistant than brass.
 Because stainless steel is a harder metal, it will also hold up to daily working sieve cleaning and use much longer than brass.
 Thus, stainless steel will deliver accurate results for longer periods of time for each sieve unit.

 While brass has been a common material for straining devices, stainless steel straining is now the preferred choice in industrial applications for the following reasons: